Different Types of Pressure Care Mattresses

 The Waterlow Scorecard is a validated tool for carrying out a risk assessment and should be used with clinical judgement.
 More can be found on the Judy Waterlow website.

-Once you have assessed the resident or patient, you can now identify which pressure care mattress will suit their needs.
-Below outlines the different types of pressure care mattresses and what they should be used for.
+Once you have assessed the resident or patient, you can then identify which pressure care mattress will best support their needs.
+Below is an outline of the different types of pressure care mattresses and the situations in which they are most appropriate.

 Different Types of Pressure Care Mattresses